 Each person experiences symptoms differently, depending on the severity of the condition and the individual’s medical history.
 The most commonly experienced symptoms associated with vertebral fractures include:

 - Radiating pain into the associated arm or leg

 - Limited mobility

-If you are experiencing any of these symptoms, it is important that you contact your physician immediately.
+If you are experiencing any of these symptoms, it is important that you contact your doctor immediately.
 Vertebral fractures can cause more complex spine conditions and should be treated immediately.
-Your physician can help you decide whether or not you should consider conservative treatment options or surgical treatment for your vertebral fracture.
+Your doctor can help you decide whether or not you should consider conservative treatment options or surgical treatment for your vertebral fracture.

 Treatments for vertebral fractures

 At Laser Spine Institute, we can help treat vertebral fractures with our minimally invasive stabilization surgery.
 Our minimally invasive stabilization surgery is a safer and effective alternative to traditional open back fusion.
 We perform our surgery through a small incision and that is muscle sparing to reduce your recovery time.^